 Sharing data about shale gas development: from drilling to disposal

-The sixth annual Shale Network workshop will be held May 18 and 19 on the the Penn State, University Park campus and at the Atherton Hotel in State College, Pa.
+The sixth annual Shale Network workshop was held May 18 and 19 on the the Penn State, University Park campus and at the Atherton Hotel in State College, Pa.

-The workshop facilitates a conversation about water quality in the Marcellus Shale natural gas play between academics and representatives from government agencies, gas and environmental industries, citizen science groups and more.
+The workshop facilitated a conversation about water quality in the Marcellus Shale natural gas play between academics and representatives from government agencies, gas and environmental industries, citizen science groups and more.

-The theme of the workshop is “Sharing data about shale gas development from drilling to disposal.”
+The theme of the workshop was “Sharing data about shale gas development from drilling to disposal.”

 Date(s): May 18 and 19, 2017